therealaleks/sierpinski/README.md

 # sierpinski
-Procedure to ouput a sierpinski diamond of input hight and level written in C.
+Procedure to ouput a sierpinski diamond of input height and level written in C.